 5. The Leckey MyWay walker is available in the UK and has many distributors across the globe.
 A single frame is available but that can be used with multiple harnesses.
 The frames come in three sizes.
 The harnesses are interchangeable between person and are colour coded for size.
 Leckey representatives will come to the rink to do free assessments too.
 It comes with a pommel seat and handles for the person using the walker.
 Leckey also supply the Kidwalk (see below).

-6. The KidWalk is available in the US and is not currently available for international orders.
+6. The KidWalk is available in the US and is not currently available for direct international orders but it is available from Leckey in the UK (See above).
 This has been used for ice skating activities.
 This is bespoke product for use by one child only.
 Priced on October 1st 2019 at $2,300.
 It is manufactured in the US by Prime Engineering. https://primeengineering.com/gait-trainers/

 7. Protective Gear is readily available from high street stores and online.
 Specialist suppliers provide an Ice Halo which is a form of light weight head protection.
 This is available directly from Ice Halo in Canada or from Skate Safe in the UK.
 The Ice Halo is available in a range of sizes and styles and there's even a soft helmet too.